 Overnight: Mbahe Farm Cottages.

-After breakfast we drive to Londorossi Gate, where you meet your other guides and mountain crew and enter the Kilimanjaro National Park.
-From the trailhead, we walk for a few hours uphill through the thick and undisturbed montane forest to our camp for the night.
+After breakfast, we drive to the Londorossi Gate for check in, where you will meet your other guides and mountain crew.
+We enter the Kilimanjaro National Park from the Lemosho trailhead and walk for a few hours uphill through the thick and undisturbed montane forest to our camp for the night.
 Many beautiful flowers are seen en route and with luck we will observe colobus monkeys at play.
 In the evening you may hear the unforgettable shrieking call of the tree hyrax.

 Overnight: Big Tree Camp.